kubos/kubos/docs/sdk-reference.md

 Pull and update all of the current Kubos modules.
 By default if no `<version number>`

 #### Arguments
-`<version number>` If a version number is specified then kubos will try to checkout the provided version number after pulling the latest updates
+`<version number>` Is optional.
+If a version number is specified then kubos will try to checkout the provided version number after pulling the latest updates

 ### kubos version